jdhill-repo/indi-picamera/README.md

 raspiraw - Download and install pre-compiled binaries from https://github.com/jdhill-repo/raspiraw-bin or build from source https://github.com/6by9/raspiraw.

-<strike>wiringPi - http://wiringpi.com/download-and-install/ - It is highly recommended that you update wiringpi, even if it is already installed.<strike>
+<strike>wiringPi - http://wiringpi.com/download-and-install/ - It is highly recommended that you update wiringpi, even if it is already installed.</strike>

 indi development build - https://github.com/indilib/indi - if compiling driver from source.